reusable-ui/reusable-ui-monorepo/features/background-feature/README.md

 The composite background (`backgLayers`) stacks layers:

 1. Top    : gradient (if emphasized)
-2. Middle : custom background (if provided)
+2. Middle : custom background layers (if provided)
 3. Bottom : resolved background color

 The final background (`backg`) resolves from these layers, or is suppressed if bare mode is active.